Alelopez383/Bikesharing/README.md

 - Des Moines is a large center for insurance companies and also has a sizable base of financial services and publishing businesses.
 - Forbes Magazine ranked Des Moines first on its list of Best Places for Business in 2010.
 - The estimated 2021 population was 212,031 in Des Moines; although the metropolitan area has 562,906 persons.

+# Summary
+With the previous results, we know that the user profile is subscribers, men, who use it on a daily basis to travel from their homes (bus station/metro station) to their offices and vice versa.
+So the City of Des Moines has a good chance of moving the profile to their area, since the Des Moines metro area is loaded with offices.

+On the other hand, thanks to the weather in summer and the different tourist sites that the city has, the idea of ​​renting bicycles to get around is very feasible.